SydneyKinney/Bootcamp_Group_Project/README.md

 ### Machine Learning Model (Vera)
 - As we are analysing a regression and not a classification problem we are going to use one of the models which can analyse linear regression.
 - We are assuming that we will use Supervised learning with Linear regression (multiple linear regressions).
 - Linear regression had a very low accuracy score.
+We will try to do some more cleaning and analysis of a feature importancy, after we will try to build a different machine learning models.

 ### Database (Daniel)
 - AWS